 The Peay Read is intended to help you open your mind to new ideas and to think critically about issues that face our society.
 Where Am I Wearing? by Kelsey Timmerman was selected for the Fall 2015 Peay Read because it presents rich themes for the reader’s consideration.

 |Social, Economic, and Political Aspects|

 |Family and Community|

-While this list of topics is not an exhaustive list, we would like you to keep these topics in mind as you are reading the book and to then explore them further by developing one of them into a creative response to the book.
-Your response can take the form of a poem, essay, screenplay, sculpture, video, choreography, photography, musical composition, painting, drawing, or anything else you come up with!
+While this list of topics is not exhaustive, we would like you to keep these topics in mind as you are reading the book and to then explore them further by developing one of them into a creative response to the book.
+Your response can take the form of an essay, poem, screenplay, sculpture, video, photograph, choreography, musical composition, painting, drawing, or anything else you come up with!
 We want to see what your mind can create.

 All projects will be reviewed by your APSU 1000 Instructor as well as the APSU 1000 judges.
 These criteria are what they will be assessing in your projects:

 Adapted from the University of Tennessee at Knoxville’s Life of the Mind Consortium.